harrisonlab/neonectria_ditissima/README_v2017.md

 #Gene prediction

-Gene prediction was performed for Fusarium genomes.
 Two gene prediction approaches were used:

 Gene prediction using Braker1
 Prediction of all putative ORFs in the genome using the ORF finder (atg.pl)